IannnWENG/CSC642-FOODIE-APP/README.md

 - Choose search radius, type, and price range, then search nearby, or switch to Text Search to search by query.
 - Click a result to see details, reviews, and navigate; open the menu modal for menu items and AI suggestions.
 - Use Favorites to save places; Search History keeps your recent searches locally.

+## Implemented Features

+### Get Location

+Retrieves the user's current latitude/longitude using browser geolocation.

+### Nearby Search

+Users can choose radius, place type, and price range to search for nearby restaurants.

+### Interactive Map

+- Map centers on the user's location
+- Places are shown with markers
+- Markers are color-coded by "Recommendation Score":
+  - 🟢 Green: High
+  - 🟠 Orange: Medium
+  - 🔴 Red: Low
+- Clicking a marker opens additional details

+### AI Assistant

+Users can click the robot icon to ask questions or get guidance using AI.

+> ⚠️ **Note:** AI Chat currently only works in local development environment (`npm start`).
+It is not available in the deployed version.

+## Limitations

+- Some UI components (login, favorites, etc.) are prototypes and not fully functional.
+- Search results depend on Google Maps API availability and quota.
+- AI responses require an active API key and may vary in accuracy.
+- No real backend is implemented; some features use mock/local storage.

 ## Project Structure